Gong.

 My third gong is part of the Paiste planetary range and at 24” (113.71Hz, A#2) brings a brightness to the trio.
 This gong is tuned to the orbital frequency of the moon as it rotates around earth (27.3 days) relative to the fixed position of the stars (rather than the sun).
 It took a while for her to come to me, but as I have Moon in Cancer astrologically, she sounds emotions, emotions, emotions all the way.
 She joins us for release and intuitive guidance pairing nicely with the decisiveness of Mercury and the unifying presence of Oriole.

-My Original Singing Bowl
+My Singing Bowls

 Deep Resonance Sessions